FOSSEE/nghdl/Ngspice_Version_Change.md

     ```
     > Note: MSYS + MinGW environment must be setup before building Ngspice.
 Refer this [documentation](Windows/MinGW+MSYS.md) for the same.

-10. Move the generated ghdl code model from `ngspice-nghdl/release/src/xspice/icm/ghdl.cm` to the `ngspice-nghdl/lib/ngspice/` directory.
+10. Move the generated ``ghdl`` and ``Ngveri`` code models from `nghdl-simulator-source/release/src/xspice/icm/ghdl.cm` and `nghdl-simulator-source/release/src/xspice/icm/Ngveri.cm` respectively to the `nghdl-simulator-source/lib/ngspice/` directory.

 11. Download Ngspice which is readily available to be used directly on Windows OS.
 Now, intelligently merge this downloaded version with the built version (from step 10).